What are 7 Pot Barrackpore peppers?

 Where can you buy 7 Pot Barrackpore?

 They aren’t easy to find fresh – check local chili farms near you to see if this pepper variety is available.
 Oftentimes, they’ll stock other varieties of 7 Pot peppers first, though.
-If you have a green thumb and love extreme eating, you can pick up 7 Pot Barrackpore pepper seeds (see them on Amazon).
+If you have a green thumb and love extreme eating, you can pick up 7 Pot Barrackpore pepper seeds online (Amazon).
 The plants are big producers, so there will be a lot to enjoy throughout the season.

 The bigger pepper frame, the extra heat, and the lesser sweetness are the key differentiators between the 7 Pot Barrackpore and other 7 Pots, so consider your use cases if considering it among all options.
 If heat is the thing, then it’s a certain step up.
 If you want the fruitiness to complement fruity extreme hot sauces, then you’ll want to consider other options like a 7 Pot Jonah.